animatlabs/animatlabs.github.io/_drafts/2026-05-25-semantic-kernel-ollama-agents.md

 ---
 title: "AI Agent Pipeline with Rollback: Semantic Kernel + WorkflowForge"
 excerpt: >-
-  "I built an AI agent that researches, drafts, and publishes content.
+  I built an AI agent that researches, drafts, and publishes content.
 Then I made it fail on purpose.
 Semantic Kernel handles the thinking.
-WorkflowForge handles the undo."
+WorkflowForge handles the undo.
 categories:
   - Technical
   - .NET